alyserecord/agricultural_yield/README.md

 ### Number of years with a significant increase

-First by using the crop yield data, I calculated the yield change rate year over year for the global yield average of each crop.
+First by using the crop yield data, I calculated the yield change rate year over year for each crop.
+This averaged the yield rate for all countries that produce the crop.

 For example here is the yield rate of change for Avocados globally from 2000 to 2010:
 ![Avocado Yield List](/images/avocadoyieldlist.png)